DE-ENIGMA [Fev 2016 – Aug 2019]

 Project webpage: http://de-enigma.eu/

-IDMind is leading the robot design and construction work package.
+IDMind is leading the construction of the locomotion platform.

 SQUIRREL [Fev 2014 – Jan 2018]